guriben/gwencam/README.md

 # gwencam

-## Version 0.1 - "Effervescing Elephant"
+## Version 0.2 - "Birdie Hop"
 Feel free to edit this document.
 I will explain git and repo's another time, click on README.md link and then on the little pencil icon to edit....scroll down to the bottom of the page to save/commit the file....you can't break anything that itsn't fixable. :)

 ### Hardware
 #### Kit List
 * Pi Zero W (starter kit)
-* Zero2Go (make sure you get a ferrite ring!)
+* Zero2Go (make sure you get a ferrite ring!) !DEPRECATED - UNTIL SOFTWARE BUG FIXED!
-* Zero4U USB Hub (make sure you get some long 2.5mm nylon screws & washers, and spacers!)
+* Zero4U USB Hub

 #### TODO: *assembling
-* put the camera cabele in the right way round!...it is fiddly.
+* put the camera cable in the right way round!...it is fiddly.

 ### Software
 Bare minimum: